arwayush/100Xdevs/class3/http.md

 HTTP Protocols
 **at client side**
-Route:- it is after the website is written, because there are the bunch of things which can be done by chatgpt, Header:- Generaly the authentic info is send, such as you are loggedIn which is done by the use of cookie Body:- generally arguments are send, and recieved Method:- which kind of request you are asking eg: post, get, etc.
+Route:- it is after the website is written, because there are the bunch of things which can be done by any website, Header:- Generaly the authentic info is send, such as you are loggedIn which is done by the use of cookies Body:- generally arguments are send, and recieved Method:- which kind of request you are asking eg: post, get, etc.